ControlledChaos/controlled-chaos-plugin/README.md

 Included here is the option to disable the Gutenberg block editor and restore the classic TinyMCE editor.
 This is essentially a copy of WordPress' Classic Editor plugin with the option to activate and this plugin's Site Settings page.

+@todo Add options to selectively disable the block editor by post type.

 ### Advanced Custom Fields

 For a nicer user experience, this plugin is recommended for use with [Advanced Custom Fields PRO](https://www.advancedcustomfields.com/pro/) or the [free version of ACF](https://wordpress.org/plugins/advanced-custom-fields/) plus the [Options Page](https://www.advancedcustomfields.com/add-ons/options-page/) addon.
 However, most of the ACF features are duplicated, with identical field database names, using the [WordPress Settings API](https://developer.wordpress.org/plugins/settings/settings-api/) to reduce third-party dependencies.